microsoft/vscode-dev-containers/containers/azure-functions-dotnet-6-isolated/README.md

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
 2. Clone this repository.
 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
-4. Select the `containers/azure-functions-python-3` folder.
+4. Select the `containers/azure-functions-dotnet-6-isolated` folder.
 5. After the folder has opened in the container, press <kbd>F1</kbd> and select **Azure Functions: Create Function...**.
 6. Enter these options:
    1. Yes (when prompted to create a new project)
-   1. Python
+   1. C#
-   1. Python3
+   1. .NET 6 (Isolated)
    1. HTTP Trigger
-   1. HTTPTrigger
+   1. HttpTriggerCSharp
    1. Anonymous
    1. Open in current window
 7. Press <kbd>F5</kbd> to start debugging project.
-8. After the debugger is started, open a local browser and enter the URL: `http://localhost:7071/api/HttpTrigger?name=remote`.
+8. After the debugger is started, open a local browser and enter the URL: `http://localhost:7071/api/HttpTriggerCSharp`.
     - If the port 7071 is not already open, press <kbd>F1</kbd>, select **Remote-Containers: Forward Port from Container...**, and then port 7071.
-9. You should see "Hello remote" echoed by the Azure Function.
+9. You should see "Welcome to Azure Functions!" returned by the Azure Function.
 10. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License